 I am a graduate Civil Engineer from Notre Dame.
 As the former Phoenix City Engineer former County Engineer, and VP of the Cardinal’s Stadium, I have managed staff and participated in Ahwatukee community organizations and Boards.
 As a member of the Thunderbirds since 1990, I have participated in so many efforts to organize professional events that have contributed to millions and millions of dollars being raised for this Valley community.
-I have a great pride of accomplishments over my career, and would like to make positive contributions to my home neighborhood.
+I have great pride in my accomplishments over my career and would like to make positive contributions to my home neighborhood.

 What do you bring to the table as a Board member?

-I lived in Ahwatukee during the 90’s and was on a Board of Metro YMCA during new build, and Pecos North Community Association.
+I lived in Ahwatukee during the 90s and was on a Board of Metro YMCA during the new build and Pecos North Community Association.

 What is the most important issue facing the community in the next two years?

-Everyone should understand that the home values will continue to increase and move.
-Effort is required to police our neighborhoods.
+Everyone should understand that home values will continue to increase and move.
+An effort is required to police our neighborhoods.
 Are there standards for renters who live in an owner’s home?
 Are parents accountable for children who throw lawn chairs into pools?

 What can the Association do to help maintain or improve current property values?

 Publish tips to maintain property values on the website.
-Communicate top five ways to maintain property values.
-Have and expert or consultant from Scottsdale community to share what they are doing in Greyhawk or Silverleaf.
+Communicate the top five ways to maintain property values.
+Have an expert or consultant from the Scottsdale community share what they are doing in Greyhawk or Silverleaf.

 How do you feel about the collaborative-partnership approach between the Board, community members and the management team?
 What would you do to support and/or improve these relationships moving forward?

-A collaborative partnership makes sense and would help break down walls between people’s ego, and separation of class distinctions.
+A collaborative partnership makes sense and would help break down walls between people’s egos, and the separation of class distinctions.